Cuitlatec people

-The Cuitlatec (alternatively Cuitlateco, Cuitlateca) were an indigenous people of Mexico.
-They lived in the Río Balsas region of Guerrero state in Mexico's Pacific coast region.
+The Cuitlatec (alternatively Cuitlateco, Cuitlateca) were an Indigenous people of Mexico.
+They lived in the Río Balsas and Costa Grande regions of Guerrero state in Mexico's Pacific coast region.
 Their native Cuitlatec language is generally considered to be a language isolate.
-As a linguistic group and ethnic identity Cuitlatec is considered extinct.
+Cuitlatec is considered extinct as a linguistic group and ethnic identity, the last speaker of the language having died in the 1960s.